Checkmarx/Kotlin-SCP/src/m8-code-tampering/README.md

 M8: Code Tampering
 ==================

-Once a mobile application is delivered and installed on a device both the code and data will be available there.
+Once a mobile application is delivered and installed on a device, both the code and data will be available there.
 This gives the adversary the chance to directly modify the code, manipulate memory content, change or replace system APIs or simply modify application's data and resources.
 This is known as **Code